ember-learn/ember-blog/content/ember-3-24-released.md

 Ember.js is the core framework for building ambitious web applications.

-### Changes in Ember.js VER
+### Changes in Ember.js 3.24

-Ember.js VER is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.
+Ember.js 3.24 is an incremental, backwards compatible release of Ember with bugfixes, performance improvements, and minor deprecations.

+#### Bug Fixes

+Ember.js 3.24 introduced 4 bug fixes.

+1. When the `router` service is injected (e.g. into a component), the `router` service can automatically work in non-application tests.
+In other words, we no longer need to call `this.owner.setupRouter()`. ([#19080](https://github.com/emberjs/ember.js/pull/19080))
+2. When there is no template associated with a component class, the low-level API `getComponentTemplate()` now returns `undefined` instead of `null`.
+The return value of `undefined` is what had been specified in the [Component Templates Colocation RFC](https://github.com/emberjs/rfcs/blob/master/text/0481-component-templates-co-location.md#low-level-primitives). ([#19253](https://github.com/emberjs/ember.js/pull/19253))
+3. In an Ember Engines app, the `<LinkTo>` component once again supports [linking within an engine](https://ember-engines.com/docs/links#linking-within-an-engine).
+Please note, a fix was made possible through a breaking change in the private implementation of `<LinkTo>`.
+When you upgrade your app to v3.24 or above, you will want to upgrade Ember Engines too.
+You can [track the release status of Ember Engines on GitHub](https://github.com/ember-engines/ember-engines/issues/740). ([#19223](https://github.com/emberjs/ember.js/pull/19223)) ⚠️
+4. When a computed property has a dependent key that includes `@each`, followed by an aliased property, the computed property recomputes when the aliased property's value changes. ([#19280](https://github.com/emberjs/ember.js/pull/19280))

 #### Features